wp-plugins/elastik-error-logging/readme.txt

 Simply throw an exception and if you don't catch it we will! http://php.net/manual/en/language.exceptions.php

+= What versions of PHP does this run on? =

+PHP 5.2 and above.

 == Screenshots ==

 1. The plugin settings you can configure.